 While most of Britain’s land forces were encamped on the hill, the Americans still vastly outnumbered them, and soon the British abandoned the hill and were on the verge of defeat.
 The battle carried long into the night and next day, and large numbers of soldiers were critically wounded and killed.

 Yet, the urgent need for supplies forced the Americans back to Chippewa, allowing the British to reinforce their troops and entrench themselves on Lundy’s Lane Hill.
 Despite several vigorous attempts by the Americans, they were never able to regain their position on top, and they withdrew to Fort Eerie, burning everything in their wake.

 Total casualties for this battle alone number in the thousands, though the Americans suffered nearly twice the deaths of the British.
 Since this infamous battle, Niagara Falls is proud to claim 200 years of peace and prosperity.
 With borders firmly in place and trade agreements established among the French, British, and Americans, Niagara Falls

 Niagara’s War of 1812 Today

 History buffs and military fanatics love experiencing places of significance in defining historic wars — and Niagara Falls is just that.
 During your stay in Niagara Falls, you can learn more about the region’s experience during the War of 1812 by visiting the Niagara Falls History Museum.
 Inside, you’ll learn in-depth details about the war and participate in hands-on activities like wearing the British military uniform and handling a few period weapons.
-Just outside the museum, visitors can take a walking tour through the site of the Battle of Lundy’s Lane.
+Just outside the museum, visitors can take a self-guided walking tour through the site of the Battle of Lundy’s Lane.
 The museum and battleground tour are pleasant and informative, and interested parties are sure to have a blast — figuratively, as all weaponry is currently non-functional.